Drup/LILiS/README.md

 ## Description of LILiS

 The goal of this library is to evaluate L-systems and to visualise them (in 2D only).
-The emphasis is put on high speed, static verification and optimization, modularity and pretty drawings.
+The emphasis is put on high speed, static verifications and optimizations, modularity and pretty drawings.

 This project is partially inspired by [Lpy](http://openalea.gforge.inria.fr/dokuwiki/doku.php?id=packages:vplants:lpy:main).